xxyzz/myblog/_drafts/2017-11-28-country-driving-1.md

 I applied my driver's license after the college entrance examination, it took me a whole summer vacation.
 In order to get it done before the start of school, I chose a "VIP class", which can get the license more quickly and of course cost more money.

+The first test comprises 100 questions, there are 40 true or false questions and 60 multiple choice questions.
+You need to answer correctly at least 90 questions to pass.
+Before the test I practiced many times online, and most of time I failed.
+I just finished the college exam, how can I foucus on these shit?
+But in the examination room, the proctor told us that the test program will select the correct option because we are the "VIP" and we better not get a 100 score.
+So I choosed two wrong answers.

+The second test actually was the proctor pass it, I just sat there steped on the accelerator.
+Then I had to drive 300 kilometers with a coach, there was a brake on his side.
+The finall test I was on my own, very esay.